ijdoe/camsur-bmad/docs/01-requirements/product-requirements.md

 - **Description:** Implement the full lifecycle of alerts, from generation to operator approval and audit.

 ### 7.4.
 Admin/Operator Dashboard
 - **Description:** Build the primary user interface for monitoring, managing, and interacting with the system.
+This now includes the dynamic "Insight Briefing" dashboard.

 ### 7.5.
 Communication & Dissemination
 - **Description:** Develop the capabilities for generating and simulating the delivery of targeted alerts.